Orange Knowledge Programme

 - short courses (duration 2 weeks to 12 months);

 - master's programmes (duration 12 to 24 months).

-All courses that are eligible for an Orange Knowledge Programme scholarship are listed in Studyfinder.
-Please search in Studyfinder, using the filter 'OKP qualified - Yes'.
+All courses that are eligible for an Orange Knowledge Programme scholarship are listed in our database of study programmes.
+Please find a study, using the filter 'OKP qualified - Yes'.

 Funding and management